Dear Reader

 Dr Winberg has served as co-ordinator, teacher and trauma counsellor to the international children's rights organisation, The World's Children's Prize, since its inception in 2000.
 In this capacity she has listened to thousands of vulnerable women and children all over the globe tell their stories.

 As an oral history facilitator for San communities in southern Africa, she has witnessed how indigenous healing practices, including storytelling, support communities' health and well-being.
-She brought this experience to her post-doctoral research to establish an inter-disciplinary framework for linking traditional healing practices with the arts and sciences in the creation of the Narrative Arts Therapy (NAT) programme.
+She brought this experience to her post-doctoral research to establish a trans-disciplinary framework for linking traditional healing practices with the arts and science.

 She is the author of several books on the integration of the narrative arts, healing and indigenous knowledge.